mbtyers/jagshelper/cran-comments.md

 ## Update notes
 * This is an existing package on CRAN.
-* This version contains a minor bug fix and some minor improvements to functionality.
+* This version contains two new functions and some minor improvements to functionality.

 * I have read and agree to all CRAN policies.